sjtalkar/sjtalkar.github.io/index.md

 -No quality enforcement create inconsistent and unusable data -No consistency/isolation makes it almost impossible to mix appends and reads, batch and streaming

+#### Levels of data in Delta Lake
+-Bronze : Raw ingestion : Dumping ground for raw data often with long retention -Silver Filtered, augmented (intermediate data with some cleanup, queryable for easy debugging) -Gold (Business level aggregates)

+#### Other advantages
+>Two of the core features of Delta Lake are performing upserts (insert/updates) and Time Travel operations.
+>Scalable Metadata Handling: In big data, even the metadata itself can be "big data".
+Delta Lake treats metadata just like data, leveraging Spark's distributed processing power to handle all its metadata.
+As a result, Delta Lake can handle petabyte-scale tables with billions of partitions and files at ease.
+Time Travel (data versioning): Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
+Open Format: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
+Unified Batch and Streaming Source and Sink: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
+Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.
+Schema Enforcement: Delta Lake provides the ability to specify your schema and enforce it.
+This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.
+Schema Evolution: Big data is continuously changing.
+Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.
+100% Compatible with Apache Spark API: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine